sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 ## The Dataset

 The dataset consisted of an archive of sales listings from a popular, underground website known as 'Evolution', and spanned the time period from January 2014 to March 2015.

-Listings were originally scraped from the website by a psuedo-anonymous hacker, and I downloaded them from a publicly available archive: <http://www.gwern.net/Black-market%20archives>;
+The dataset was downloaded from a publicly available archive: <http://www.gwern.net/Black-market%20archives>;

 ## Cleaning the Data